 In as much as rice and wheat are two important food grains constituting 77% calorie in Bangladesh, we have estimated import dependence of these two products in particular and food grain in general during 1973-2011 in different phases.
 During the period under review, import dependence for rice was 2.21% and for wheat 64.3% on average, and changing from 2.04% to 3.26% for rice and from 84% to 78% for wheat, implying increase of 1.22% point for rice and decline of 6% for wheat and decline of 1.4% for the whole food grain import dependence.
 Coefficient of .variation was small reflecting low volatility of import dependence for the food grain in Bangladesh on yearly basis.
 Import dependence on wheat is not only high but also persistently increasing after the period of 2001-05.
 Import dependence for rice has declined from 4.1% in 2001-05 to 2.23% in the period 2006-10,i.e by 2% point.
+Import dependence for rice has declined from 4.1% in 2001-05 to 2.23% in the period 2006-10 i.e. by 2% point.
 Import dependence of wheat has increased from 65% to n72% i.e. by 7% during the same period.
 Import dependence of food grain has been persistently increasing (from 3.72% in the period 1985-90 to 11.2% in 2011-12), because of .large increase of imports of wheat every year for food processing industry.

-5.1.4.
-Wastage of Food in Bangladesh
+6.4.3 Wastage of Food in Bangladesh

 Out of gross available food supply, as indicated in Food Balance Sheet of FAO, 2011 for Bangladesh, about 5.5% of food supply is for seed and feed, 5.6% is wasted, and 14% of food is used for processing.
 There has been large amount of wastage in the stages from production to the point of making food available for consumption.
-High wastage was found in case of potato (10%),eggs (9.5%), fruits(9.1%), vegetables (8.2%), milk(7.6%) and cereals(5.7%) as indicated in Table-5.3..
+High wastage was found in case of potato (10%), eggs (9.5%), fruits (9.1%), vegetables (8.2%), milk (7.6%) and cereals (5.7%) as indicated in Table-5.3.
 On average, wastage was 5.5% of gross food supply with a large varition from 1% in case of spices to 15% in case of potato.
-This inevitably also means that huge amounts of the resources used in food production are used in vain 1.
+This inevitably also means that huge amounts of the resources used in food production are used in vain^{xiii}.

 In Bangladesh wastage is found to occur in both harvesting point and post harvesting operations.
 In case of rice, total harvest loss has been estimated for Aus, Aman, Boro and all rice type as respectively 6.33%, 6.30%, 7.12% and 6.65%.
-Total post-harvest losses for Aus, Aman, Boro and all rice type were respectively 9.57%,8.90%, 10.16% and 9.52%.
+Total post-harvest losses for Aus, Aman, Boro and all rice type were respectively 9.57%, 8.90%, 10.16% and 9.52%.
 The post-harvest losses included losses in threshing, winnowing, cleaning and drying, bulk handling for storage (bagging, sacking, etc), in-store (biotic and abiotic), out-store (destoring, bagging, sacking, transporting and marketing).

-5.5.
-Comparatives of Growth of Domestic Production and Availability for Consumption of Food items
+6.5 Comparatives of Growth of Domestic Production and Availability for Consumption of Food items

 There is a significantly positive correlation between growth of domestic production and growth of food availability (0.94).
-We have estimated regression coefficient of growth of per capita production on growth of per capita availability of food, the coefficient is 0.911 and significant at 01%, adjusted R squared being 0.87.Regression results suggest that with every 10% growth of per capita domestic food production, growth of per capita food availability will increase by 9%.
+We have estimated regression coefficient of growth of per capita production on growth of per capita availability of food, the coefficient is 0.911 and significant at 01%, adjusted R squared being

+0.87.
+Regression results suggest that with every 10% growth of per capita domestic food production, growth of per capita food availability will increase by 9%.